hartsfieldt/Tharts-collection/readme.md

 ## Requirements

--Developers name, photo avatar, links to selected navagation pages and how to contact me.
+- Developers name, photo avatar, links to selected navagation pages and how to contact me.
--Created a UI list that scrolls to the coresponding section.
+- Created a UI list that scrolls to the coresponding section.
--First application feature that is larger than the subsequent projects.
+- First application feature that is larger than the subsequent projects.
--Linked projects to deployed application.
+- Linked projects to deployed application.
--Created a responsive layout that adapts to various screen viewports.
+- Created a responsive layout that adapts to various screen viewports.

 ## Website